Niamask/simple_shell/README.md

-# simple_shell
-0x16.
-C - Simple Shell
+This repository contains the Simple Shell project for the ALX program, was made by Niama SKAY and Nabila Chal.